logicly-au/pmhc-mds-user-documentation/doc/user-documentation/data-entry.rst

 2. From the Client Search table, click the Client Key.
 3. Click Details tab, to view Client's details.
 4. Click Edit Details tab.
 5. Update the Client's details.
 Mandatory fields are marked with an * .
-(Specification :ref:`Client Data Elements <client-data-elements>`)
+(Specification `Client Data Elements <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#client-data-elements>`_)

     *Please note: You can edit the Client Key from this screen.
 See* :ref:`edit-client-key`.